kirinmurphy/prompt_engineered/README.md

 # Prompt Engineered

-Random assortment of system prompts and tools for producing effective Custom GPTs and AI applications.
+Random assortment of system prompts and tools for producing Custom GPTs and API based tools.

 ## Meta-Prompting Assistant